Dental Anxiety Shouldn’t Stop You from Seeing the Dentist

 Tips to help overcome your dental fears and anxieties

 - Know your fear.
 Once you know exactly what you’re fearful about, you can start working towards a solution.

-- Choose a great dentist and dental team: It is essential to choose a team who will take the time to listen, and genuinely cares about your personal and dental health.
+- Choose a great dentist and dental team: It is essential to choose a team that will take the time to listen and genuinely cares about your personal and dental health.
 Your fears will likely only worsen if the dentist you choose isn’t right for you.

 - Support.
 There are patients that find it comforting to take a friend along for support.